astropy/astroquery/docs/esasky/esasky.rst

 Query an object
 ---------------

-There are two query objects methods in this module :meth:`~query_object_catalogs` and :meth:`~query_object_maps`.
+There are two query objects methods in this module :meth:`~astroquery.esasky.ESASkyClass.query_object_catalogs` and :meth:`~astroquery.esasky.ESASkyClass.query_object_maps`.
 They both work in almost the same way except that one has catalogs as input and output and the other one has mission names and observations as input and output.

 For catalogs, the query returns a maximum of 2000 sources per mission.
 To account for observation errors, this method will search for any sources